OTHRegensburgMedieninformatik/KarelLearnsC/README.md

 ## Old Section
-All information below ist for the forlder old
+All information below ist for the folder old

 ### How do I get set up? ###
 To compile the static library, carry out the following steps: